-Cub Scout Pack 766 of Gallimore School will hold its top of pie) first pack meeting on Thursday, Sept.
-30, from 7:30 to 9 p.m. in the multi-purpose about this program phone room of the school.
-Cubmas- flour. ter Gordon Vetal invites all interested boys, ages 8-11, to for 50-60 minutes. bring their parents and visit the pack at this first meeting. cream or slice of cheese.
+Cub Scout Pack 766 of Gallimore School will hold its first pack meeting on Thursday, Sept.
+30, from 7:30 to 9 in the multi-purpose p.m. room of the school.
+Cubmaster Gordon Vetal invites all interested boys, ages 8-11, to for 50-60 minutes. bring their parents and visit the pack at this first meeting. cream or slice of cheese.